Geosynchronous/P8-Feed-Reader-Testing/README.md

 - Where to find the project files
 - How to Run the Completed Project
 - What you will see
-- How to fail a Specification Test
+- How to purposely fail a Specification Test

 ## UDACITY FEND Course Project

 ![Udacity Logo](https://github.com/Geosynchronous/P8-Feed-Reader-Testing/blob/master/DocImages/udacity_share-46db4b8faf075a5af5a1070a7fa0ad3639783609ff45f447e4ea467fe3aa9d32.png)

-- The Main intent of this project is to learn how to use the `jasmine.js` library to do TEST DRIVEN CODE DEVELOPMENT
+- The Main intent of this project is to learn how to use the `jasmine.js` library to do **TEST DRIVEN CODE DEVELOPMENT**

 ![JasmneLibrary Logo](https://github.com/Geosynchronous/P8-Feed-Reader-Testing/blob/master/DocImages/Screen%20Shot%202016-11-23%20at%203.32.27%20PM.png)